The Ultimate New Puppy Owner’s Checklist

 If your puppy is an outcross or mixed breed, insurance is often cheaper due to lower lifetime health risks—so make sure to state this on your application.

-We do not insure our dogs (other than Dogs Trust liability cover), so we cannot personally recommend insurers—however, Go Compare is a good starting point.
+We do not insure our dogs so we cannot personally recommend insurers—however, Go Compare is a good starting point.

 Avoid purchasing insurance through The Kennel Club, as it is more expensive than going directly through their underwriter, Agria Pet Insurance.
 We cannot recommend Agria however, due to poor feedback from our puppy buyers.